 The fund manager hopes to outperform the market with their strategy, but there is always the risk they will underperform.
 Nevertheless, these funds are another popular investment option for those just starting out.

 Ok so, you won’t get to enjoy your money until you retire but putting more money into your super now will mean you have more later.
-Current regulations allow you to invest up to $25,000 a year into your super (inclusive of employer contributions and personal contributions) at a concessional rate of only 15%, which can save you on tax.
+Current regulations allow you to invest up to $25,000 a year into your super (inclusive of employer contributions and personal contributions) at a concessional rate of only 15%.

 You can also consolidate your super to make sure you only have one account, to cut down on the fees you’re paying as well as adjust your super strategy to suit your needs.

 There has been a recent boom in cryptocurrency, especially in the younger generations.
 If you’re starting out and want to learn more about the pros and cons of investing in cryptocurrency, you can see the latest trends at Canstar’s cryptocurrency hub.

 When you invest in a term deposit through either a bank, credit union or building society, you are agreeing to setting aside an amount of money for a set time period (a term), and during this time you will earn interest on your investment.
 However, if you need to access the money before the term is up, you will likely face some hefty fines.
 Term deposits are popular with investors who prefer guaranteed returns over the fluctuations of the stock market.
 However, the investment returns from term deposits are typically lower than the potential gains of other more risky investments.

 Despite the property market working against most young Australians, it is still possible to get in on the action.
 The cost of housing does make it tricky to save up a deposit, but if you manage to squirrel away a sizeable chunk of your income, then you can take advantage of the historically low interest rates.
 For some, investing in property has two main benefits: a place to live and no longer having to pay rent, and the opportunity to sell the property in the future for a profit.